facelessuser/wcmatch/docs/src/markdown/wcmatch.md

 `EXTMATCH` enables extended pattern matching which includes special pattern lists such as `+(...)`, `*(...)`, `?(...)`, etc.

+!!! tip "EXTMATCH and NEGATE"
+    When using `EXTMATCH`, it is recommended to also use [`MINUSNEGATE`](#wcmatchminusnegate) to avoid conflicts in regards to the `!` meta character which is used for exclusion patterns..

 #### `wcmatch.BRACE, wcmatch.B` {: #wcmatchbrace}

 `BRACE` enables Bash style brace expansion: `a{b,{c,d}}` --> `ab ac ad`.
 Brace expansion is applied before anything